MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 If you don't use OneDrive in SharePoint Server, but you do have an on-premises SharePoint environment, you may still want to consider deploying hybrid OneDrive.
 Doing so will update the OneDrive navigation links in SharePoint Server to point to OneDrive in Microsoft 365 – again, giving your users seamless navigation to OneDrive in the cloud from either location.

-For more info about how to configure OneDrive in a hybrid scenario and how it works, see [Plan hybrid OneDrive](/sharepoint/hybrid/plan-hybrid-onedrive-for-business/).
+For more info about how to configure OneDrive in a hybrid scenario and how it works, see [Plan hybrid OneDrive for Business](/sharepoint/hybrid/plan-hybrid-onedrive-for-business/).

-SharePoint hybrid has a variety of features to create a seamless experience when using both SharePoint Server and SharePoint.
+SharePoint hybrid has a variety of features to create a seamless experience when using both SharePoint Server and SharePoint Online.
 If you're planning to configure hybrid OneDrive, consider including other SharePoint hybrid features for a better overall user experience.
 For more info, see [Explore SharePoint Server hybrid](/sharepoint/hybrid/explore-sharepoint-server-hybrid/) .

 After you've migrated your users' files from on-premises OneDrive and configured hybrid OneDrive, to save disk space, you can reduce the quota for your on-premises OneDrive top-level site collection to a minimal value.